cheukchuen/swiftui-landmarks/README.md

 - An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
 SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

 - An observable object needs to publish any changes to its data using the `@Published` keyword, so that its subscribers can pick up the change.

+- The modelData property gets its value automatically, as long as the environmentObject(_:) modifier has been applied to a parent.

+- Use the `@StateObject` attribute to initialize a model object for a given property only once during the life time of the app.
+This is true when you use the attribute in an app instance, as shown here, as well as when you use it in a view.